The George Alexander Foundation was established by Mr George Alexander AM in 1972 to provide grants for public charitable purposes in Australia.

 The George Alexander Foundation Undergraduate Scholarship shall be open to competition among candidates who:

 - are Australian citizens, New Zealand citizens and holders of a permanent visa; and

 - have completed secondary school in a rural or regional location; refer to ASGC Remoteness Areas RA3/RA4/RA5 applicable

 - are a commencing student and enrolled or intend to enrol in a full time undergraduate course at James Cook University; and

-- have achieved a minimum tertiary entrance of OP 1-12 ATAR 75, or, or equivalent.
+- have achieved a minimum Australian Tertiary Admissions Ranking (ATAR) of 75, or equivalent.

 The Selection Committee shall, in the exercise of its absolute discretion, afford consideration to the following criteria:

 - content of the written statement;